cefriel/typhon-rml/evaluation/kgcw-2024/README.md

 # KGCW2024 Typhon-RML Benchmark Results

-This benchmark was run using the following Docker image for **Typhon-RML**:
+The benchmark was run using the following Docker image for **Typhon-RML**:

 ```bash
 docker pull cefriel/typhon-rml:v0.2